José María Napoleón

-José María Napoleón Ruiz Narváez (born August 18, 1948) is a Mexican singer and composer.
+José María Napoleón Ruiz Narváez (born 18 August 1948) is a Mexican singer and composer.

 Life

 He arrived from Aguascalientes to Mexico City in 1966.
-He competed in the national Méxican OTI Festival, the National final to select the Mexican entrant at the main OTI Festival in 1977.
+In 1977, he won the Mexican national selection for the OTI Festival, what allowed him to represent Mexico in the OTI Festival 1977 with the song "Hombre".
 Although he ended in the last place with no points, his career went on successfully, turning into a star in Mexico.

 Vicente Fernández, Pepe Aguilar, Pedro Fernández, Yuri, Franck Pourcel, Plácido Domingo and José José, and Rosario De Alba have sung his compositions.